 In the northern portion of Area 1, the majority of the proposed buffer area is cultural meadow and thicket.
-Similarly, cultural thicket habitat was identified adjacent to some of the wetlands delineated at the southern end of Area 2.
 GHD recommends a planting plan that includes only native tree and shrub be prepared for the buffer areas.
 This will increase the density of the buffer vegetation to assist in mitigating noise, light and activity from the development during the site preparation, construction and post-construction periods.
 This will also better protect the functions of wetland.
 Species selected should be native tree and shrub species indigenous to the Peterborough Area.